virtual-disk-array/vda_doc/source/Introduction.rst

 It syncs up data from database to all the disk node (dn) and controller node (cn), gets current status from disk node and controller node, and updates the status to the database.
-It also detects the failure of cnotroller node, and performs failovers.
+It also detects the failure of cnotroller node, and performs failover.

 Controller Node (cn)
 ^^^^^^^^^^^^^^^^^^^^
 The VDA allocates controllers from cn.
-One cn would have multiple controllers for differnt virtual disk arrays.
+One cn would have multiple controllers for different virtual disk arrays.
 Every CN should run two
 softwares: spdk application and cn_agent.

 Disk Node (dn)